marcinjak9/apical.org-gatsby/content/pages/apical-hosts.md

         body: >-
           Apical Retreat Program è la nostra selezione di strutture dedicate a gruppi, community e aziende

+          Il nostro team è continuamente al lavoro per creare una esperienza unica e

+          Our team continue working hard on creating a unique and easy-to-use platform that will provide the retreat organizers with all the necessary tools to find the right venue as well as help the retreat venues exposure and maximize their bookings.
         cta:
           link: '#'
           text: Contatta il nostro team